MooersLab/jupyterlabpymolpysnips/README.md

 <a id="usage"><h2>Usage</h2></a>

-Examples of the snippets in use in various editors are found in the animated gifs on the [GitHub Page](https://mooerslab.github.io/jupyterlabpymolpysnips/).
-These gifs convey the essential knowledge in seconds.
+The animation at the top of the page conveys the essential knowledge for usage.

 [Return to Table of Contents](#table-of-contents)

 <a id="testing"><h2>Testing</h2></a>

-Try the **ao** snippet.
-You should get a result similar to the one should in the demo above.
+Try the **ao.py** snippet.
+You should get a result similar to the one should in the animation above.

 [Return to Table of Contents](#table-of-contents)